Ocotillo Desert Camp

-Ocotillo (also known as Ocatillo) was a temporary camp in Chandler, Arizona designed by American architect Frank Lloyd Wright and constructed in late-January/early-February 1929 by his draftsmen.
-The camp buildings, made out of wood and canvas, were intended by the architect to provide living and working spaces for himself and his draftsmen while they worked on a project (San Marcos In The Desert) for promoter, hotelier and entrepreneur, Dr. Alexander John Chandler.
-Chandler allowed Wright to use part of his land on which to construct the camp.
+Ocotillo (also known as Ocatilla) was a temporary camp in Ahwatukee, Phoenix, Arizona, designed by the architect Frank Lloyd Wright and constructed in late January and early February 1929 by his draftsmen.
+The camp buildings, made out of wood and canvas, were intended by the architect to provide living and working spaces for himself and his draftsmen while they worked on a project (San Marcos In The Desert) for promoter, hotelier and entrepreneur Alexander J. Chandler.
+Dr. Chandler allowed Wright to use part of his land on which to construct the camp.